Home

 Loading...

-• Know the difference between a Tornado Watch and Tornado Warning.
-Tornado Watch: Be Prepared - Tornadoes are possible in and near the watch area.
-Tornado Warning: Take Action - A tornado has been sighted or indicated by weather radar.
+• Tornado Warning: Take Action - A tornado has been sighted or indicated by weather radar.
 There is imminent danger to life and property.
 Move to an interior room on the lowest floor of a sturdy building.
-Avoid Windows.
+Avoid windows.

-To Learn More About Tornadoes
+To Learn More About Hurricanes

 Recent updates